 Differential category Definition Metered properties Land that is connected to the relevant water supply network as at 30 June 2018 irrespective of how much water is consumed.
-Other properties Land that is not connected to the relevant water supply network as at 30 June 2018, but is situated within 30 metres of a water supply network to whi ch it is capable of bein g effectively connected.
+Other properties Land that is not connected to the relevant water supply network as at 30 June 2018, but is situated within 30 metres of a water supply network to which it is capable of being effectively connected. network to union kilo capable of being effectively commenced.